The best guidebook for trekkers in Nepal (August 2023)

 Most importantly, lots has happened recently in Nepal from the earthquake in 2015 to the landslides on Manaslu trek in 2016, Langtang trekkers going missing in late 2017, the surprise increase in trekking fees during 2018 and 2020 before being hit with the global pandemic.
-Then in 2022 and 2023 there were changes to the TIMS card and new TREK CARDS introduced.
+Then in 2022 and 2023 there were changes to the TIMS card and new TREK CARDS introduced followed by a new rule mandating trekking guides for all trekkers.
 You’ve read my constant posts and updates throughout all.
 This includes keeping all my guidebooks up to date.
 Unlike other guidebooks, mine are kept up to date so you can know what to expect and enjoy your trek.

 I don’t blame big brand guidebooks for not being able to keep things up-to-date.
 They can’t budget for it anymore.
 They hire a freelancer out once every 5 years on one or two treks.
 And that’s it.
 However, I can do so much more as I am in country, I understand the country well and have teams in place who go out trekking who keep me updated for each and every trek.
 You really can’t get better than that!